6 Minute Read

-So why pay for premium channels you never use when, for a fraction of the cost, Netflix, Hulu Plus or Amazon Prime can fulfill all your binge-watching needs?
+Why pay for premium channels you never use when—for a fraction of the cost—alternatives to cable like Netflix, Hulu or Amazon Prime Video can fulfill all your binge-watching needs?

 Local experts you can trust.Find an ELP

-Most major networks are now posting recently aired episodes to their websites for a limited amount of time.
+Most major networks post recently aired episodes to their websites for a limited amount of time.
 CBS even offers online viewers an additional paid subscription option ($6 per month) to unlock more than 8,500 episodes of everything from The Brady Bunch to The Good Wife.

 2. YouTube/Vimeo (free)

-YouTube is well known for its viral videos.
-But it’s also a great place to get an education.
-In the span of a few minutes, you can learn everything from how to put on eyeliner to how to make delicious dishes that won’t bust the budget.
+YouTube is known for hosting thousands of viral videos.
+But it’s also a great place to learn.
+In the span of a few minutes, you can discover everything from how to fold a fitted sheet to how to make delicious dishes that won’t bust the budget.
 You can even watch many classic shows and movies there too!
 Are indie films and documentaries more your thing?
 Check out Vimeo.

-Hulu is a great option if you want to watch currently airing shows soon after they broadcast (along with many past seasons).
+Hulu is a great option if you want to watch Hulu original series or currently airing shows soon after they broadcast (along with many past seasons).
 The only catch?
 Unless you want to upgrade to the commercial-free version ($12), you’ll have to sit through some repetitive ads.
-So if you’d rather not suspend disbelief for 30-90 seconds at a time, maybe cough up the extra four bucks.
+So if you’d rather not wait to keep watching, maybe cough up the extra four bucks.
 Still, it's one of the best alternatives to cable tv on the market.

-Netflix is a great place for binge-watching entire seasons all at once, it’s a Netflix original series, you’ll just have to wait until a season ends to even get started.
-But hey, no commercials.
+Netflix is a great place for binge-watching entire seasons all at once.
+But unless it’s a Netflix original series, you’ll just have to wait until a season finishes airing to get started.
+But hey, no commercials!
 Accessing the service shouldn’t be a problem either.
 You probably have 10 devices in your house right now that came preloaded with the Netflix app.
-But if you want to use Netflix on several of them at once, you’ll have to upgrade to the Standard ($10) or Premium ($12) versions.
+But if you want to use Netflix on more than one device at once, you’ll have to upgrade to the Standard ($10) or Premium ($12) plan.

 You May Also Like

 After HBO launched its own streaming service a few years ago, Showtime and Starz wised up and followed suit.
-You can either subscribe to each as standalone services, or you add them to your Amazon Prime, Hulu or Netflix accounts for an extra fee.
+You can subscribe to each as stand-alone services or add them to your Amazon Prime, Hulu, Roku, Sling, or Netflix accounts for an extra fee.

 If you really want to cut back, all it takes is an antenna.
-Luckily they’ve come a long way since your grandmother’s bunny ears.
-Not only do they look better than the finicky metal rods, but the HD quality is even better than what you get over a cable line.
-Plug this into a TiVo box, and you can also get full DVR scheduling and recording on all available over-the-air channels.
+Luckily, they’ve come a long way since your grandma’s rabbit ears.
+Not only do they look better than the finicky metal rods, but the HD quality can also be even better than what you get over a cable line.
 See what stations are available in your area before you buy at antennaweb.org.

 This is by no means a comprehensive list of alternatives to cable, but it’s a great mix-and-match way to get started.
-And you can usually get a free trial on almost any of these before you commit.
-Or if you’re not quite ready to give up your favorite sports or movie channels, you can always call your cable provider and try to negotiate a better deal.
-Knowing your options usually works to your advantage.
+And you can usually get a free trial of almost any of these before you commit.
+If you’re not quite ready to give up your favorite sports or movie channels, you can always call your cable or satellite provider and try to negotiate a better deal.
+Knowing your options will usually work to your advantage!